JacobAdams54/stock_project/README.md

 ## License

-This project is developed as part of an educational program.
+This project is developed as part of an educational project.
 All rights reserved by the project team.

 ---

 ## Acknowledgements

 - **Firebase** for providing the backend infrastructure
-- **Camber Cloud** for AI/ML capabilities
 - **Material UI** and **Tailwind CSS** for the design system
 - **Vite** for the blazing-fast development experience
 - **React** and the open-source community